-JZ-00. ituis y

-First Year Credits
+Credits

-3100: 130 F Principles of Microbiology 3
+Principles of Microbiology 3

-3150: 110 I ntroduction to General, Organic and Biochemistry I 3
+Introduction to General, Organic and Biochemistry I 3

-3150: ntroduction to General, Organic and Biochemistry I Laboratory 1
+Introduction to General, Organic and Biochemistry I Laboratory 1

-3150: 112 I ntroduction to General, Organic and Biochemistry II 3
+Introduction to General, Organic and Biochemistry II 3

-3150: 113 ntroduction to General, Organic and Biochemistry II Laboratory 1
+Introduction to General, Organic and Biochemistry II Laboratory 1

-3250:2 200 F Principles of Microeconomics 3
+Principles of Microeconomics 3

 or

-3700: 100 (Government and Politics in the U.S. 4
+Government and Politics in the U.S. 4

-3300: 111 [English Composition I 4
+English Composition I 4

-3300: 112 E English Composition II 3
+English Composition II 3

-3600: 120 I ntroduction to Ethics 3
+Introduction to Ethics 3

-3750: 100 I ntroduction to Psychology 3
+Introduction to Psychology 3

-3850: 100 I ntroduction to Sociology 4
+Introduction to Sociology 4

 or

-3870: 150 (Cultural Anthropology 4
+Cultural Anthropology 4

-8200: ntroduction to Nursing 1
+Introduction to Nursing 1

-- Physical Education/Wellness 1
+Physical Education/Wellness 1

 33-34

+Introduction to General, Organic and Biochemistry I Introduction to General, Organic and Biochemistry I Laboratory Introduction to General, Organic and Biochemistry II Introduction to Ethics Introduction to Ethics Introduction to Sociology Introduction to Sociology Or Cultural Anthropology Introduction to Nursing

-Student are eligible to apply to the College of Nursing during spring semester of the first year if they complete all of the courses listed above by the end of the semester and attain a grade point average of 2.50 or higher ($^{\circ}$ C" grade or higher in each course).
+Student are eligible to apply to the College of Nursing during spring semester of the first year if they complete all of the courses listed above by the end of the semester and attain a grade point average of 2.50 or higher ("C" grade or higher in each course).
 If the student is accepted into the college, attendance at the Akron campus is necessary during the second year in required clinical nursing courses.
 The following list of courses may be taken at Wayne College during the second year by students who do not satisfy the admission requirements.

 Second Year

+3100:200 Human Anatomy and Physiology I 3

+3100:201 Human Anatomy and Physiology I Laboratory 1

-3100:208 Human Anatomy and Physiology 4
+3100:202 Human Anatomy and Physiology II 3

-3100:209 Human Anatomy and Physiology 4
+3100:203 Human Anatomy and Physiology II Laboratory 1

 3400:210 The Humanities in the Western Tradition I 4

 3470:260 Basic Statistics 3

 3750:230 Developmental Psychology 4

 7600:106 Effective Oral Communication 3

 Areas Studies/Cultural Diversity Requirement 4

 Humanities Requirement 3

 Electives 3

 32